joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/08-preview-int-test.md

 #### Chart Values

 In `charts/Name-of-Your-Application/values.yaml` we set default values for the CloudSQL configuration.
-Namely the `GOOGLE_SQL_CONN` to connect to the CloudSQL proxy container, and `cloudsql.enabled=true` to ensure we run the CloudSQL proxy container.
+Namely the `GOOGLE_SQL_CONN` to connect to the CloudSQL proxy container, and `cloudsql.enabled=true` for the toggle we created in the previous paragraph.

 !!! example "values.yaml"